QUARK-framework/QUARK-framework/README.md

 pipelines: [*pipeline1, *pipeline2]
 ```

-This example uses the two plugins `quark-plugin-tsp` and `quark-plugin-devices-dwave`.
-Both are included in the QUARK plugin ecosystem and available as pip packages.
+This example uses the two plugins `quark-plugin-tsp` and `quark-plugin-devices-dwave`, both available as pip packages.
 To run this config file, install all necessary dependencies and run QUARK-framework, passing the path to this config file:
 ```properties
 pip install quark-framework quark-plugin-tsp quark-plugin-devices-dwave